-The trail is open to all during this time.
-Remember, please practice the latest COVID-19 safety precautions.
-Currently, this is 6 feet social distancing when walking with or passing others, sanitize your hands before and after touching surfaces.
-Learn more about trail usage and guidance here.
+The trail remains open to all.
+Please practice the latest COVID-19 safety precautions.
+This includes 6 feet of social distancing when walking with or passing others and sanitizing your hands before and after touching surfaces.
+Learn more about trail usage and guidance.

 If there’s a lesson to be learned—and yes, there are many—from these daily encounters with uncertainty and fear brought on by the pandemic, it’s to more deeply appreciate each day and those quotidian moments that often escape us in our normal routines of busyness and preoccupation with the less meaningful details of our lives.